Section 504

 Who is covered under Section 504?

-In the public school system, any student that is 3-21 years of age and has a qualifying disability is covered under Section 504.
+In public schools, any student who is between 3 and 21 years old and has a qualifying disability is protected by Section 504.

 What does “disability” mean under Section 504?

-Who can refer a child for consideration for evaluation under Section 504?
+Who can ask for a child to be looked at for help under Section 504?

-Anyone can refer a child for evaluation under Section 504.
-The key to referral is whether the school district staff suspects that the child is suffering from a mental or physical impairment that substantially limits a major life activity and is in need of either regular education with accommodations and/or modifications or special education and related services.
+Anyone can suggest that a child be checked for help under Section 504.
+The important part of the referral is if the school staff thinks that the child has a mental or physical condition that significantly affects a major life activity.
+This means the child might need regular education with some changes or special education and related services.

-What information is used in doing an evaluation under Section 504?
+What information is needed to do an evaluation under Section 504?

-Under Section 504, no formalized testing is required.
-The 504 team should look at grades, teacher reports, information from parents or other agencies, state assessment scores, discipline records, attendance records, and health information.
-A single source of information cannot be the only information considered.
-Schools must be able to assure that all information submitted is documented and considered.
+Under Section 504, there is no need for formal testing.
+The 504 team should consider several types of information.
+This includes students' grades, reports from teachers, feedback from parents or other organizations, state test scores, records of behavior, attendance records, and health information.
+It is important that no single source of information is used alone.
+Schools must ensure that all submitted information is documented and taken into account.

-Can my child be given a Section 504 plan without my knowledge?
+Can my child get a Section 504 plan without me knowing?

-As the parent, it is important that you attend the meetings and that you bring any type of information that you want to have the team consider.
-This would include current grades, medical diagnoses, recent evaluations, or anything else you consider important to the education of your child.
+As a parent, it is important to attend the meetings and bring any information you want the team to think about.
+This can include your child's current grades, medical diagnoses, recent evaluations, or anything else you believe is important for your child's education.

 CPS Special Services Coordinators Contact Information